Bug #58120

 The client was killed.
 The current situation is that the timeout mechanism does not clean up the remaining watchers.
 The watcher remains and can only be removed manually.

-#5 Updated by Ilya Dryomov about 2 months ago
+Updated by Ilya Dryomov over 1 year ago

 The client was killed.